 For example, suppose an employer agrees to match an employee’s 401(k) contributions up to 50% of the first 6% the employee contributed.
 If your annual income was $100,000, you could contribute $6,000, and your employer would contribute an additional $3,000.
 You can contribute more than that $6,000, but your employer won’t contribute any more.

 Because a 401(k) is a defined-benefit plan, there are no guaranteed benefits during retirement.
-Instead, the amount you’ll receive during retirement depends on the amount you and your employer contributed to the account, along with the performance of the investments.
+Instead, your retirement income depends on the amount you and your employer contributed to the account, along with the performance of the investments.

-A critical difference between 401(k) plans and pension plans is how the investments are managed.
+A critical difference between pension vs. 401k plans is how the investments are managed.
 As we mentioned previously, the money contributed to a pension plan is pooled together into a pension fund, which is invested together.
 But in the case of a 401(k) plan, each employee can choose their own investments, usually from a select list provided by the employer.

 Pension Plans and Vesting